 About the Micro-Residency

-The artists are spending one to two days pr week over Jan to April to gain in-depth insight into eczema on a genetic and molecular level by working directly with Dr Brown and her research team, observing her laboratory-based research and spending time in her clinics.
-Both artists will be joining us in ASCUS Lab for the Edinburgh International Science Festival to run interactive and hands-on workshops for public audiences.
-The micro-residency will also culminate in an inaugral exhibition at LifeSpace art Science Research Gallery at the College of Life Sciences in Dundee later this year.
+The artists spent a couple of days a week over Jan to April, on Brown Lab, to gain in-depth insight into eczema on a genetic and molecular level.
+The artists worked directly with Brown Lab’s research team, observing her laboratory-based research and spending time in her clinics.
+Both artists joined us in ASCUS Lab for the Edinburgh International Science Festival 2017 to deliver interactive and hands-on workshops to public audiences, to share the creative process and exchange ideas and experience together.
+The micro-residency culminated in the inaugural, Beyond Skin, at LifeSpace Science Art Research Gallery at the College of Life Sciences in the summer of 2017.

-See below for insights as we publish project updates over the course of the micro-residency, revealing the different approaches the artists employ as they spend time with Brown lab scientists over the coming months…
+See below for insights and project updates, revealing the different approaches the artists employed as they spent time with Brown lab scientists, over the course of the micro-residency…